arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/01.user-manual/content.md

 ### Connecting to the OPC UA Server

-Once the server is running, use any OPC UA compatible client to connect to the server using the IP address and port printed in the serial monitor output.
-This allows you to explore and interact with the device and any attached expansion boards.
+Once the server is running, you can use any OPC UA compatible client to connect to the server using the discovery URL.
+This allows interaction with the device and any connected expansion modules.

-The [**opcua-client-gui**](https://github.com/FreeOpcUa/opcua-client-gui) client will be used to connect to the OPC UA server running on Opta.
+The [**opcua-client-gui**](https://github.com/FreeOpcUa/opcua-client-gui) client will be used to connect to the OPC UA server running on Opta in this section.

 ### Using OPC UA GUI Client for Testing